 Then God said, “Let Us make man in Our image [ikon], according to Our likeness…” (Genesis 1:26)

-The word “icon” simply means “image,” so in the Greek Septuagint (Old Testament), God made “ikon” when He made man.
+The word “icon” simply means “image,” so in the Septuagint (the Greek Old Testament that ancient Jewish scholars translated), God made “ikon” when He made man.

 The Old Testament Context